mraleph/mraleph.github.com/_posts/2018-02-03-maybe-you-dont-need-rust-to-speed-up-your-js.md

 [Stats samples: 8, total: 25423 ms, mean: 3177.875 ms, stddev: 181.87633161024556 ms]
 ```

-We can see that the mean time went from 4268 ms to 3177 ms (25% improvent).
+We can see that the mean time went from 4268 ms to 3177 ms (25% improvement).

 Profiling reveals the following picture: